Fix is in! Disgraced ex-NBA ref Donaghy turns to wrestling

 Donaghy pleaded guilty in 2008 to wire fraud and transmitting betting information for taking thousands of dollars from a gambler for inside tips on games, including games he worked.
 He was sentenced by a federal judge to 15 months behind bars.

-Donaghy, who lives in Sarasota, Florida, was contacted though Facebook by MLW chief operating officer Jared St. Laurent late year about making an appearance.
+Donaghy, who lives in Sarasota, Florida, was contacted through Facebook by MLW chief operating officer Jared St. Laurent late year about making an appearance.
 Donaghy taped the episode in Orlando toward the end of 2020 and the “MLW: Fusion” episode aired Wednesday night.
 Donaghy’s controversial call gets a replay at 10 p.m.
 Saturday on beIN Sports.

 The crooked ref gimmick is a staple in pro wrestling — Nick Patrick ditched WCW and joined the outlaw NWO; Hulk Hogan lost his WWF title to Andre the Giant because of an evil twin referee; “Dangerous” Danny Davis was the master of the fast count — and Donaghy hoped his new career in MLW would stick.